 - The potential to work for yourself—Who doesn't dream of being their own boss?
 After gaining some experience and a little business know-how, you could open your own auto repair shop.

 - Portable skills—With a Red Seal endorsement, you can use your skills anywhere in Canada.
 So if you ever need to move, you'll know you have what it takes to find employment near your new home.

 With a good attitude, you've got a real shot at turning your strong interest in cars and trucks into a lasting and satisfying career.

 Canadian Job Outlook

-For fully qualified auto mechanics, the job outlook in most regions of Canada is fair.
+According to Job Bank data, for fully qualified auto mechanics, the job outlook in most regions of Canada is fair.
 Since the early 1990s, the general employment trend in the automotive trade has been rising.

 Between 2017 and 2026, the number of mechanic job openings is projected to total 27,900.
 So plenty of opportunities will exist.

 Most of the job openings in Canada will occur due to older mechanics retiring.

 Competition for available jobs could be strong.
 That's why you'll need to have the right qualifications.
 You'll also need to stay on top of the technological advances that will come about in the automotive sector.

 So, as you consider a career as an auto mechanic, keep in mind that your prospects for employment will be best if your training and experience includes areas like: